CUPS DSS

 By using one of the CUPS backends the CUPS DSS provides the same support as the CUPS printing system, such as encryption and other security features over the Internet Printing protocol (IPP).
 Refer to the CUPS documentation for more details about CUPS, the CUPS backends, and the CUPS implementation of IPP.

-The CUPS DSS destination command for the CUPS backends can be one of these:
+The CUPS DSS destination command for the CUPS backends can be one of the following:

 ipps://ip-address:443/ipp/print